EdGrrr/csat2/doc/instruments.rst

-Note that ISCCP uses a longitude convention of [0, 360] degrees and latitude of [-90, 90] degrees.
+Note that ISCCP uses a longitude convention of [0, 360] degrees and latitude of [-90, 90] degrees, but this method can handle lons in the range [-180, 180] degrees by converting them internally.

 Metadata Access
 ---------------